 We regularly travel to Walt Disney World with our kids, and have always enjoyed our trips.
-Our experience has changed throughout the years, from visiting the baby care centers and renting strollers to riding all of the thrill rides.
+Our experience has changed throughout the years, from visiting the baby care centers and renting strollers to riding all of the thrill rides at Disney.
 But we never had a bad vacation.
 One thing that people always ask is what is the best age for a first Walt Disney World trip?
-It’s not an easy answer.
+It’s not an easy answer because there’s something different to experience at every age.

 What is the Best Age for a First Walt Disney World Trip?